Learn our story, from the beginning and into the future.

-I have worked at a number of funeral homes in my career and have finally found my place as a funeral director at Jefferson Funeral Chapel.
+I am married to my wonderful wife Erica.
+We have recently started our own family.
 I find great purpose working for a family-owned funeral home that allows me to help the families we serve as my own.

 Aaron N. Charlton

 I was born in Ambridge, Pennsylvania, a small suburb of Pittsburgh.
 At a young age, I knew I wanted to help people in need.
 At 17 years old, I decided I wanted to serve my community as a funeral director.
 Immediately following high school, I attended the Pittsburgh Institute of Mortuary Science.
 After graduating in 2006, I attended Point Park University where I graduated in 2007 with a Bachelor of Science degree.